vtexdocs/devportal/README.md

     Release Labels | Description | Release Type
     ---------------|-------------|-------------
-    `release-no` | When no new version should be released when the PR is merged into the `main` branch | None `release-auto` | When the new version to be released should be deducted automatically based on the PR semantic commits when it is merged (see [Commits](#commits) section) | [PATCH, MINOR, MAJOR]
+    `release-no` | When no new version should be released when the PR is merged into the `main` branch | None `release-auto` | When the new version to be released should be deducted automatically based on the PR semantic commits when it is merged | [PATCH, MINOR, MAJOR]
     `release-patch` | When the new version should be released as a patch | PATCH `release-minor` | When the new version should be released as a minor | MINOR `release-major` | When the new version should be released as a major | MAJOR

-    **Important:** If none of the labels are added, a version release corresponding to `release-auto` will be triggered.
+    >**Important note:** If none of the labels are added, a version release corresponding to `release-auto` will be triggered.

 - **Step 5.** Verify if your Pull Request passed all checks that run against opened Pull Requests.
 In case any of them fails, look for a solution and update your *feature branch*.

-    **Important:** If your branch has been updated with new commits, you should request new reviews to your PR.
+    >**Important note:** If your branch has been updated with new commits, you should request new reviews to your PR.

 - **Step 6.** When your PR has been approved by reviewers, make sure your feature branch is still rebased on the `main` branch.
 If it needs to be rebased, run: